LouiseSteward/learn/empathetic-care-a-guide-for-community-health-workers/text/04-using-empathy-and-kindness.md

 Connecting with other people who experience the same stress as they do gives an important sense of belonging.
 Peers are people who share a common interest or face the same challenges.
 Peer support groups are safe spaces where peers meet to support each other.
 They are a very effective way to help manage stress.
 It doesn’t change the stress, but it helps people to experience it differently, and to realise that they are not alone.
 Feeling that we belong quickly makes us feel safe and able to relax.
 This is one reason why family is important.
 New mothers, teenage mothers, children, adolescents and care provider peer groups all help in the same way.
 When we are relaxed and feel safe.
 We need to feel calm and relaxed before we are able to learn from each other.
 When we hear people talking about fears and struggles that are similar to our own, we also start to feel more confident and positive about work and our own lives.

-\[Box\] Peer groups create a safe space where people can share common experiences and learn from each other.
+> Peer groups create a safe space where people can share common experiences and learn from each other.

 ### 4-17 Why do peer groups need empathic communication skills?